byteorbix/php-demo-unittest/README.md

-## PHP Demo Project with Unit Tests
+## PHP Demo Project with Unit Tests and CI Integration

-Here are the steps to set up your environment in Visual Studio Code for this PHP project:
+Here are the steps to set up your environment in Visual Studio Code for this PHP project.

----

 ### 1. Install Required Extensions
 Install these VS Code extensions: